Metrology for nitrogen dioxideShort Name: MetNO2, Project Number: 16ENV05

 Significance of high quality calibration and quality assurance demonstrated for effective delivery of pollution control policies

-Nitrogen dioxide (NO2) is produced when fuels are burned - for example, in car engines and power stations - and has one of the greatest impacts on human health of all air pollutants.
-Levels of NO2 in the atmosphere must be reduced to improve quality of life for European citizens and reduce the economic burden of health problems caused by NO2 exposure.
-However, NO2 is the only regulated air pollutant that is not directly measured, resulting in more uncertain and less accurate measurements.
+Nitrogen dioxide (NO2) is produced by burning fuel, for example, in car engines and power stations, and has one of the greatest impacts on human health of all air pollutants.
+Levels of NO2 in the atmosphere needed to be limited to improve the quality of life for European citizens and reduce economic burdens of the health issues caused by exposure.
+However, NO2 was the only regulated air pollutant not directly measured, resulting in uncertain and inaccurate measurements.

 Environmental Science & Technology